dptww1/ijbsputils/README.md

 class has multiple @Renderer.Path annotations, you'll be prompted (with an incredibly ugly UI) for which one you want to go to.

+If the file doesn't exist, you can opt to have the plug-in create it for you.

 Bugs/Issues
 -----------
 [Bug list](https://github.com/dptww1/ijbsputils/issues)